Employment Opportunities

 • Currently residing in Summit County, Utah, or Salt Lake County, Utah;

-• Ability to travel within the CWC study area for work;
+• Ability to travel within the CWC study area for work; and,

 • Ability to commit to 40 hours of work per week during standard business hours Mountain Time, with the potential for some nights and weekends.